Labarna I

-The existence of Labarna I is questioned by some modern scholars.
-Labarna was also a title of early Hittite rulers, such as Hattusili I. Given the relatively few contemporaneous references to Labarna I personally, some scholars have suggested that pioneering Hittitologists may have erred in assuming that Labarna was the personal name of a king.
+The existence of Labarna is questioned by some modern scholars.
+Labarna was also a title of early Hittite rulers, such as Hattusili I. Given the relatively few contemporaneous references to Labarna personally, some scholars have suggested that pioneering Hittitologists may have erred in assuming that Labarna was the personal name of a king.
 According to this theory, the first Labarna (in the sense of a title) was Hattusili I, who is normally regarded as the second Labarna.